 The first scenario above is relatively simple, you operate your camera as you normally use it.
 In the second scenario using 10 stop filter, your viewfinder could be pitch dark and the camera wouldn't be able to find anything so your lens couldn't autofocus.
 I use the following process:

-a. take a picture using auto focus on your lens without the 10 stop filter.
-Remember your shutter speed
+take a picture using auto focus on your lens without the 10 stop filter.
+Remember your shutter speed.

-c. switch your camera mode to bulb.
-Dial to the same aperture you just used.
+switch your camera mode to bulb.
+Dial to the same aperture you just used

 Alternatives To Using Filter